gotchoices/MyCHIPs/doc/Protocol.md

 #### Proposal

-Proposals will travel counter-clockwise, against the normal flow of value (the arrows).
+Proposals will travel counter-clockwise, <b>against</b> the normal flow of value (the arrows).
 Node A will propose the lift to node D because:
-  - Node A contains a route record indicating that an external pathway exists leading from node D, upstream to node B; and
+  - Node A contains a route record indicating that an external pathway exists (or has existed) leading from node D, upstream and eventually to node B; and
     - it has capacity for a circular lift through an internal segment with D at the top and B at the bottom; or
     - it needs to transmit value from A to B (linear lift).

   The lift proposal is a conditional contract of the form:
-  "If I were to send a specified value to you on this tally, would you agree to send that same value along through another node you are connected to, with value eventually reaching my intended destination?"
+  "If I send a specified value to you on this tally, you agree to send that same value along through another node you are connected to, with that value eventually reaching my intended destination."
-  - The proposal also contains a time, indicating how long the lift proposal will stay alive, before it will time out and will be considered "expired" (and therefore void).
+  - The proposal contains a time, indicating how long the lift proposal will stay alive, before it will time out and will be considered "expired" (and therefore void).
   - It also contains the identity of a proposed referee whose job it is to declare when the lift time has expired (or certify its successful completion).
     The referee is typically a well known, reliable site that is reachable by any node on the network.
     Its identity consists of its
     - network address (domain name or IP number), and
     - (optional) network port
-  - It is each site's responsibility to decide what referees are worthy of trust, and to collect a public key for each referee it chooses to accept.
+  - It is each site's responsibility to decide for itself what referees are worthy of trust, and to collect a public key (out of band) for each referee it chooses to rely on.
-  - If node D wants to participate in the lift, on its proposed terms, it indicates this by forwarding the proposal along to node C where the process repeats itself.
+  - If node D wants to participate in the lift, on the proposed terms, it indicates this by forwarding the proposal along to node C where the process repeats itself.
-  - This makes the lift binding upon D, subject only to receipt of an authorizing signature, generated within the specified timeout, as judged by the named referee.
+  - This action makes the lift binding upon D, subject only to receipt of an authorizing signature, generated within the specified timeout, as judged by the named referee.
-  - If/when C receives the validating signature, D's obligation to C becomes valid and provable, regardless of whether D cooperates and accepts the signature.
+  - If/when C receives the validating signature (by any means), D's obligation to C becomes valid and provable, regardless of whether D cooperates further in the transaction.
     So every node has a natural incentive to cooperate in the second phase of the lift.
     If they don't, they will lose value to their upstream connection without recapturing it from downstream.

 ![seq-lift-prop](uml/seq-lift-prop.svg)

 #### Confirmation, Ratification, Commit
-  As long as a suitable route exists, the lift proposal will eventually reach its intended destination, or terminus node.
+  As long as a suitable route exists, the lift proposal will eventually reach its intended destination, or <i>terminus node</i>.
   The terminus node will communicate a confirmation directly to the originator to indicate that the lift has successfully propagated through its intended circuit (or linear path) and is ready to commit.
   The lift header contains a network address and port where the proposer can be reached for this purpose.

   Once the proposer has obtained the confirmation, it can decide whether it wants to proceed to commit the lift.
-  But it can only do so if the time, originally set forth in the lift proposal, has not yet expired (in the judgement of the referee).
+  But it can only do so if the time, originally set forth in the lift proposal, has not yet expired (in the sole judgement of the referee).
   So the proposer sends a message to the referee requesting permission to commit.

   Assuming permission/authorization is given by the referee, the requester now possesses a digital signature of the referee indicating that the lift is good and valid.